 Pages are one of the basic elements of your website.
 Adding them is really easy and will help you sort out your content.
 In this post, I will show you how to add pages to your WordPress site.

 For those new to WordPress who are unsure of the differences between posts and pages, here’s a quick breakdown:

 Posts are content entries listed in reverse chronological order, meaning that your most recent post will appear at the top of the home page of your blog.
 As a post gets older, the deeper the user has to dig to find it.
 Your blog will mainly consist of these.

-Pages are meant to be static and are used for content such as your about page, legal disclaimers, contact page, etc. Pages are timeless entries that do not have a date associated with them.
+Pages are meant to be static.
+You can create them to hold content like your contact details, bio, disclaimer etc. Pages are timeless entries that do not have a date associated with them.
 Most sites only have a few of these.
 Pages are usually linked to within the menu bar to create easy access to them.

-To edit existing pages, go to “Pages” and then “All Pages.”
+To edit existing pages, go to the ‘Pages’ tab in your WordPress Dashboard.
 You’ll see a list of all of the pages you’ve created listed there.
-Hover over the page you’d like to edit and then click “Edit.”
+Hover over one you’d like to edit and click ‘Edit’.